Hostility between congressional Republicans and Democrats reaches new lows amid growing fears of violence

 But the riot at the Capitol scrambled that calculation.
 As the pro-Trump mob ransacked the seat of Congress, McCarthy was among the most senior officials calling Trump and begging that he make a public statement denouncing the violence.
 Later that night, after the House returned to session, he called the riot “unacceptable, undemocratic and un-American” and said it was “the saddest day I have ever had serving as a member of this institution.”

-He then voted with the vast majority of Republicans to challenge the electoral votes of two states won by Biden.
+He then voted with the vast majority of House Republicans to challenge the electoral votes of two states won by Biden.

 McCarthy kept largely quiet over the following week as House Democrats moved toward impeaching Trump.
 While some Republicans privately floated alternatives that might have garnered bipartisan support with a push from GOP leaders, McCarthy only endorsed censure until just hours before the House voted to impeach Trump.